Bowen, Queensland: Economy

-The town enjoys a diversified economy primarily based on agriculture, fishing, tourism, and mining.
+The town has a diversified economy primarily based on agriculture, fishing, tourism, and mining.
 Its dry climate plus its fertile alluvial soil, makes it an ideal place to grow a wide variety of small crops, including tomatoes, rockmelons (i.e., cantaloupes), and capsicums (i.e., bell peppers).
 Outside the alluvial plain, much of the Bowen area is used for beef cattle..
 The Merinda meatworks (Bowen) was a source of employment and economic growth of the town for many years.

 Just north of Bowen is the Abbot Point coal loading port.
 Coal mined inland of Bowen in Collinsville and other towns in the Bowen Basin is brought by rail to a deepwater pier to be loaded on bulk carriers.
 Coal is exported mainly to China and India.

 Education

 Bowen State School is a government primary (Early Childhood to Year 6) school for boys and girls at 29 Kennedy Street.
 In 2015, it had an enrolment of 480 students with 34 teachers (30 full-time equivalent).
 In 2018, the school had an enrolment of 448 students with 31 teachers (30 full-time equivalent) and 22 non-teaching staff (15 full-time equivalent).
 It includes a special education program.

 Queens Beach State School is a government primary (Prep–6) school for boys and girls at 39 Tracey Street.
 In 2014 (when it was a P–7 school), it had an enrolment of 452 students with 32 teachers (30 full-time equivalent).
 In 2018, the school had an enrolment of 426 students with 35 teachers (31 full-time equivalent) and 22 non-teaching staff (13 full-time equivalent).

 Merinda State School is a government primary (Prep–6) school for boys and girls at Bergl Street.
 In 2015, it had an enrolment of 87 students with 7 teachers (5 full-time equivalent).
 In 2018, the school had an enrolment of 55 students with 4 teachers and 6 non-teaching staff (3 full-time equivalent).

 St Mary's Catholic School is a Catholic primary (Prep–6) school for boys and girls at 39 Poole Street.
 In 2015, it had an enrolment of 83 students.
 In 2018, the school had an enrolment of 71 students with 11 teachers (5 full-time equivalent) and 9 non-teaching staff (5 full-time equivalent).